 Robinson’s career batting average, when he retired in 1957, was .311.
 This Cairo, Georgia-born player was the youngest of five children raised by a single mother in poverty.
 He attended John Muir High School and then went on to attend Pasadena College, where he excelled in sports.
 In addition to baseball, Robinson played football and basketball, and he was on the track team.
 In 1938, he was voted the area’s Most Valuable Player.

 After having to leave UCLA due to financial distress, Robinson moved to Hawaii and began playing semi-professional ball out there for the Honolulu Bears.
 From ’42-’44, Robinson served in the United States Army as a Second Lieutenant.
 He was court-martialed when he refused to move to the back of a segregated bus.
 Luckily for him, he was acquitted of charges and received honorable discharge.
 This is when he began too play baseball professionally.
 His first game with the Brooklyn Dodgers took place at Ebbets Field on April 15, 1947.

 It wasn’t easy for Robinson to integrate into the team; his family often received threats, and he was often the object of racist actions.
 However, Robinson kept at it despite how hard it was.
 He went on to not only play an outstanding game, but also to champion civil rights and speak out against racism and discrimination.

 Please join me in wishing this baseball legend a very happy birthday.
 I think if he were hear with us today, he would be very pleased to see the complete integration of race in sports.

-Topics: Jackie Robinson
+Tags: Jackie Robinson